-In April 2018, LendingClub Corporation was accused by the Federal Trade Commission (FTC) of using deceptive practices with borrowers in regard to fees and also debiting money from their bank accounts without authorization.
-The market reaction was swift, dropping LendingClub (NYSE: LC) shares by 15%.
-It followed troubles for the company in 2016 surrounding the departure of CEO Renaud Laplanche.
+In April 2018, LendingClub Corporation was accused by the Federal Trade Commission (FTC) of using deceptive practices with borrowers in regard to fees and also with debiting money from customer accounts without authorization.
+The market reaction was swift, dropping LendingClub (NYSE: LC) shares by 15% in short order.
+This event followed troubles for the company in 2016 surrounding the departure of CEO Renaud Laplanche.

 Both of the above events are examples of idiosyncratic risk – risks specific to a single company or stock, and not affecting the market as a whole nor the overall industry in which the company operates.

-Every investment asset carries inherent risk.
-Understanding the various risks associated with an asset, both systemic risks, and idiosyncratic risks, is important in helping investors plan their investment portfolios wisely.
+Every investment inherently carries risk.
+Understanding the various risks associated with an investment, both systemic and idiosyncratic, is important in helping investors plan their investment portfolios wisely.